 - Inclusive Practice

-The course is open to teachers and other professionals engaged in lead educational roles, such as education administrators, researchers, policymakers, career counsellors, psychologists, members of the defence forces, youth ministers and family/parish educators.
+The course is open to teachers and other professionals engaged in lead educational roles, such as education administrators, researchers, policymakers, school wellbeing leaders, psychologists, members of the defence forces, youth ministers and family/parish educators.

 You are able to complete the Graduate Certificate in Education with or without a named specialisation.
 Named specialisations are only available in part-time mode and the duration is one year.